acgrissom/2016-ml-course/assignments/week7.md

 Compute accuracy on both train and test data, splitting them as necessary.

 Tweak at least two "variables" and analyze how they affect performance:

-Some suggestions of variables to tweak:
+The following are suggestions of variables to tweak.
+You are free to use others.
 * Size of the training data
 * Number of hidden layers (depth) of the neural network
 * Regularization